 If you own high-value real estate, releasing capital from the property which you can then invest elsewhere for a higher rate of return, can make a lot of sense.
 As a result, there has always been a demand for equity release schemes involving high-value properties.
 These tend to be owned by high-net-worth individuals.
 Equity release schemes have become even more popular due to uncertainties in the market and challenges such as Brexit, which have reduced overall investment returns.

-In many ways, the current environment is particularly attractive for those looking to release equity from high-value properties.
-Interest rates are at historic lows and while property markets are performing better than many had expected returns have been relatively low of late.
-In the UK, and overseas, we have seen the changing face of regional property markets which now offer the potential for double-digit rental yields.
-In this scenario, it makes sense to consider switching equity in a low performing investment to that with more potential in the short, medium and longer-term.
+In many ways, the current environment is particularly attractive if you want to release equity from high-value real estate.
+Simultaneously, both in the UK and abroad, many regional property markets now offer the potential for double-digit rental yields.
+In this scenario, it makes sense to consider switching equity tied up in a low performing investment to one with more potential in the short, medium and long term.

-In this environment of low-interest rates, there may well be a temptation to sit on your hands and take a passive approach to investments.
-In reality, there is relatively low finance readily available.
-As we touched on above, even a renovation or extension of your property may be worth considering with the potential for an immediate uplift in capital value.
+It can be tempting to sit on your hands and take a passive approach to investments in low-interest-rate environments.
+In reality, however, you will find that there is lots of finance available at very attractive prices.
+Releasing equity even for a renovation or extension of your property may be worth considering, given the potential for an immediate uplift in capital value.

 Maximising your asset when interest rates are low is perhaps easier said than done.
 However, Enness’ brokers have experience across the board and contacts in the high street and private banking sectors.
 Enness can structure funding requirements specifically around your situation.
 Get in touch for a no-obligation chat about your situation and your plans, and the team will present you with the options available.Let's Talk Now

 The UK is home to one of the most liquid, competitive, and complicated mortgage markets in the world.